yaojiejia/loadBalancer/README.md

 ### main.go

 The main Go application file contains the implementation of the load balancing algorithms.
 You can configure the servers and the load balancing algorithm by modifying this file.
+The example usage cases can be found in the main.go.

 ```go
 package main